The best tax time combo tool kit buys

 EOFY heralds a whole host of financial processes for a business to complete.
 If you have employees and/or pay GST, there are likely to be obligations such as completing a business activity statement (BAS), doing PAYG instalments, reconciling your payroll and paying super for your employees and independent contractors.

 Lodging all your business activity statements before you lodge your tax return will also help with reconciling your figures.
 Run through all your business requirements with your accountant to make sure you’ve covered all the paperwork and payments for the financial year to avoid potential costly penalties.
 Bear in mind though that as an employer, even if you engage a tax professional, you’re the one who’s responsible for getting it right.
-Also ask what’s coming up for 2024-25 – such as the super guarantee rate change to 11.5 per cent from July 1, 2024 – so that you’re across it and can budget for it from the start.
+Also ask what’s coming up for 2025-26 – so that you’re across it and can budget for it from the start.

 Of course, you’d be keeping an eye on your business finances throughout the year, but EOFY is a great time to take a snapshot of where they stand.
 Aim to reconcile your accounts, taking note of outstanding invoices to pay and be paid.
 If there’s a longstanding sum owing to you from a client, you might want to consider the chances of it actually being paid – if it’s looking doubtful, and you have evidence that you’ve chased the outstanding invoice without success, you may be able to write it off as a bad debt and claim a tax deduction accordingly.
 Check with your accountant.